dahln/BlazorTemplate/README.md

 5. This template has some basic admin features.
 The first user to register will automatically be given the administrator role.
 Administrative abilities include: enable/disable registration, setting the SendGrid email  API values, and listing/deleting registered users.

 ## Project Architecture
-This application has 4 projects in the solution.
-The API, the App, Common, and Database.
-The API is all the server functionality; it contains all the database operations and server side logic.
-The App is a Blazor WASM project; it consumes the API.
-The Common project is data models that are common to both the API and the App; these 'Common' models make it easy to standardize the format of the data passed between the API and the App.
-The database project contains all the Entities and DB Context.
-Depending on your needs, you could create a service layer to contain all the business logic and remove DB operations from the API project.
-Every project is different, this template is a starting point.
+This application now has 5 projects in the solution:
+ - **API**: Acts as a traffic-cop, handling HTTP requests and delegating all database and business logic operations to the Service layer.
+ - **Service**: The middle layer where all business logic and database operations are performed.
+The API does not directly interact with the database.
+ - **App**: A Blazor WASM project that consumes the API.
+ - **Dto**: Contains data transfer objects shared between the API, Service, and App projects.
+This was previously named 'Common'.
+ - **Database**: Contains all the Entities and DB Context.

-The API project acts as the host for the API and the App.
-The App, while an independent application, still needs to be hosted somewhere.
-This template combines hosts the App as part of the API.
-This fits the needs for most applications, but is easy to separate if needed.
-Another benefit of combining hosting is that it removes the necessity for obnoxious CORS configurations.

-On startup you can browse to Swagger to use the API directly or browse to the App.
+This separation makes the architecture more maintainable and scalable.
+The API project hosts both the API and the App.
+The App, while an independent application, is hosted as part of the API, which removes the need for complex CORS configurations.
+On startup, you can browse to Swagger to use the API directly or browse to the App.

 ## API Versioning
 There are tools to handle API versioning.
 Add which ever tools you prefer.
 This template handles API version manually by specifying v1 in the service URL.